-B7: Serviceguard setup
+B7: MC/ServiceGuard setup

-A detailed step-by-step description of the setup and the management of Serviceguard in a SAP environment provides the Managing MC/ServiceGuard Extension for SAP R/3 documentation.
+A detailed step-by-step description of the setup and the management of ServiceGuard in a SAP environment provides the Managing MC/ServiceGuard Extension for SAP R/3 documentation.

-Figure 13 shows a SAM view of an SAP package in the verification configuration.
+The following image shows a SAM view of an SAP package in the verification configuration.